Peterborough

 • Coalheavers Arms 5 Park Street Peterborough PE2 9BH Telephone(01733) 565664

 Small, friendly one roomed back-street gem of a local, dating back to the 1850s.
-Six handpumps serve an ever-changing selection of ales, often from local micros.
+Up to six handpumps serve a selection of Greene-King ales.
 Bottled Belgian beers and craft beers.
 The large garden is popular in summer and is also used for the annual beer festival, held in spring.
 Also a good selection of gins.
 Peterborough CAMRA and Cambridgeshire CAMRA branches Pub of the Year 2004.
 Food available on football match days, when the pub can get busy.
 Monthly vinyl night on second Friday of the month, and regular Northern Soul nights.
 Book club on last Wednesday of each month

 • Cock Inn 1305 Lincoln Road Peterborough PE4 6LW Telephone(01733) 322006